cakephp/docs/en/core-libraries/internationalization-and-localization.rst

 Creating Message Parsers
 ------------------------

-It is possible to keep using the same conventions CakePHP uses, but use a message parser other than ``PoFileParser``.
+It is possible to continue using the same conventions CakePHP uses, but use a message parser other than ``PoFileParser``.
 For example, if you wanted to load translation messages using ``YAML``, you will first need to created the parser class::